AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

   Stitch Size depends on your yarn.
 Try 4/4.

 - In the AYAB software, left-click "Load pattern" and select the image triangles_60x10.png.
-  (For other patterns, choose a black/white image that is at least as wide as the needles you are using)
+  (For other patterns, choose a monochrome image that is at least as wide as the needles you are using)
 - Set AYAB to 2-color, start at row 1, Infinite Repeat, start/stop needles 30/30,
   Ribber ("Ribber: Classic" for AYAB v0.95), Center.
-- Configure
+- Press Configure.
-- Knit
+- Press Knit.
-- Press the color changer button for the black yarn
+- Press the color changer button for the black yarn.
 - Bring the carriage out past the turn mark and stop to wait for the triple-beep as usual, just on this first row.
-- Also check that the black yarn is in the feeder, and if this is its first row, check that the yarn end is hanging straight down and isn't caught anywhere.
+- Also check that the white yarn is in the feeder, and if this is its first row, check that the yarn end is hanging straight down and isn't caught anywhere.
 - Knit across, wait for the beep.
 - Knit back and into the color changer, the beep happens as you do so.
-- Press the button to change to white.
+- Press the button to change to black.
 - Knit across, wait for the beep.
 - Knit back and into the color changer, the beep happens as you do so.
-- Press the button to change to black
+- Press the button to change to white.

 That's it, repeat: Knit across, knit back, change color.
 After the first set AYAB will have counted up two rows and be starting row 3,